sap-tutorials/sap-build-process-automation/tutorials/spa-run-process-api-trigger/spa-run-process-api-trigger.md

 ### Monitor the triggered process in Home Page.

-In the home page of SAP Build Process Automation tenant, navigate to **Monitor**-->**Process and Workflow instances** to view the running instance of your process that was triggered from API call.
+In the home page of SAP Build Process Automation tenant, navigate to **Monitor** > **Process and Workflow instances** to view the running instance of your process that was triggered from API call.

   <!-- border -->![Success](16.png)

----